-Weekly site audits were carried out during the reporting period to confirm the implementation measures undertaken by the Contractors.
-Environmental issues related to the construction activities, including air quality, noise, waste, CWD, ecology and landscape & visual were monitored and/or reviewed.
+Weekly site audits were carried out during the reporting period to confirm the implementation measures undertaken by the contractors.
+Environmental issues related to construction activities, including construction dust, construction noise, construction waste, terrestrial ecology and CWD were monitored and/or reviewed.

-The recommended environmental mitigation measures, as included in the EM&A programme, were implemented properly in the reporting period.
-The EM&A programme effectively monitored the construction activities and ensure the proper implementation of mitigation measures.
+Recommended environmental mitigation measures, as included in the EM&A programme, were implemented properly during the reporting period.
+The EM&A programme effectively monitored the construction activities and ensured proper implementation of the mitigation measures.